kids encyclopedia robot

 Post-presidency

-Shortly before leaving office, Lasso had wrote a memoir about his 900 days as president titled "900 Days".
+Shortly before leaving office, Lasso had written a memoir about his 900 days as president titled "900 Days".
 Shortly after leaving office, he was invited to attend and represent Ecuador in the inauguration of President-elect of Argentina Javier Milei in December 2023.
 He attended the state funeral of former president of Chile Sebastián Piñera in February 2024.

 Political positions